Katello/hammer-cli-csv/README.md

 [Hammer](https://github.com/theforeman/hammer-cli/blob/master/README.md) is a command line interface (CLI) framework which provides a core to which modules may be added.
 This module, hammer-cli-csv, adds commands to interact with the following products: [Foreman](https://theforeman.org) standalone, [Katello](http://www.katello.org/), Red Hat's Satellite-6, and Red Hat's Subscription Asset Manager (SAM).

 The purpose of this module's commands are to allow a convenient mechanism to both export to and import from CSV files (comma separated values).
-Each of the server's supported resource types, such as organizations and users, are handled.
+Each of the server's supported resource types, such as organizations and users, is handled.

 Some possible uses include

 * Import demo or development data easily and consistently
 * Export another server's data and then import into elsewhere for testing and debug
 * Export for backup and auditing
-* Export from SAM-1.4 to import into Satellite-6

 The following sections will cover installation, usage, and examples.
 All of the resource types are follow in the order which generally is required for dependency resolution (eg. roles must exist to assign to users so the role section comes first).